pidoy0218-arts/chess-arena-lgal/README.md

-# Chess Arena Legal Docs
+yh# Chess Arena Legal Docs

 This repository contains the legal documents (e.g. privacy policy) for the Chess Arena app.